radiantlogic-v8/documentation-new/documentation/sys-admin-guide/administration-and-configuration.md

 The Merge Tree Wizard merges multiple data sources into a single RadiantOne naming context, while maintaining the underlying directory hierarchy.
 The Merge Tree Wizard is ideal for situations where applications expect to find information in an explicit hierarchy which already exists in a backend LDAP directory and there is a need to extend a part of this hierarchy with additional entries from other data sources.

-><span style="color:red">**IMPORTANT NOTE - The Merge Tree Wizard does not perform identity correlation or joins.
+>[!warning] The Merge Tree Wizard does not perform identity correlation or joins.
 If the data sources being merged contain overlapping users (identified by the same DN after the merge) only the entry from the primary/main source are returned when browsing or searching against the view.
-If the overlapping users have an attribute in common, you can always join the view created in the merge tree wizard with another virtual view to return attributes from other sources.**
+If the overlapping users have an attribute in common, you can always join the view created in the merge tree wizard with another virtual view to return attributes from other sources.

 ## Delegated Administration of RadiantOne